 What is REST API?

-REST is the basis for the most widely used form of API and is designed to be used over any protocol.
-However, it typically uses HTTP or COAP to work with components in a particular IoT device, such as:
+An API works by making a request for information known as an API call.
+The API architecture, in this case REST, dictates how to format that call, as well as dictating in what format the response will be.
+REST is the basis for the most widely used form of API and is designed to be used over any communication protocol.
+However, REST typically uses HTTP or CoAP to work with specific components in a particular IoT device.
+The components may include:

 What’s the Difference Between REST and RESTful?

 REST means that there’s a clear separation between client and server.
-As a result, products can be scaled up by a development team without much difficulty.
+As a result, individual components in an IoT system can be scaled up by a development team without much difficulty.

 Familiarity and Usability

-On top of that, most IoT developers are already familiar with the REST architecture, such as SSL and TLS.
+On top of that, most IoT developers are already familiar with the REST architecture and relevant protocols, such as SSL and TLS.
+There is robust documentation and community support available for REST developers.
 This makes REST APIs the most easy-to-use API out there.

 Developers can use any language that uses HTTP to make web-based requests.
 This is another reason why REST APIs are so popular with developers.
 They give you the power to program using a language you’re comfortable and familiar with to develop your IoT app.

 While the simple architecture of REST is a great entry point for budding IoT developers, those who want to do more or work with REST frequently may encounter limitations due to its architecture.